shhdharmen/angular-material-tailwind/README.md

 # Angular Material & Tailwind CSS

 This project is created to serve a boilerplate to get started with `@angular/material` and Tailwind CSS.
+Mainly focused for the developers to use codes from [Angular Material Dev UI](https://ui.angular-material.dev/).

 ## Get started